 Home > Fabio Tagnin

 BSc in Computer Science at the University of São Paulo (USP), MSc in Business Administration at Getúlio Vargas Foundation (FGV), and Specialist in Data Analysis from U.C.
 Berkeley and Foundation Institute of Administration (FIA).
-Fabio has worked as an analyst and editor at PC Magazine, Editora Abril and Folha de S.Paulo, as a technology expert at Brasil Online and UOL, Professor at PUC-SP and COGEAE, technology consultant for healthcare and finance companies, and director of product and market development, R&D, and IoT sales for Latin America at Intel.
+Fabio has worked as an analyst and editor at PC Magazine, Editora Abril and Folha de S.Paulo, as a technology expert at Brasil Online and UOL, Professor at PUC-SP and COGEAE, technology consultant for healthcare and finance companies, and IoT sales for Latin America at Intel.

 The semiconductor supply chain has suffered greatly since the beginning of the Covid-19 pandemic.
 Temporary factory closures have caused a domino effect on global chip supply, a situation that continues today despite heavy pressure on manufacturers from customers and governments.
 And demand for computing devices rose at the same time, with companies moving their services to the cloud and changing consumer habits, with many people moving to work from home.In recent months, the spread of the Delta variant in Southeast Asian countries such as Malaysia and Vietnam has meant that new plants have had to close or have their production capacity reduced, further impacting the supply for building processing devices, for a wide range of purposes, from computers to automotive components.